hartwigmedical/hmftools/sv-linx/README.md

-replicationTimingEnd | End breakend of break junction is in a known fragile site (based on HeLa replication timing,  hg19 only) localTopologyIdStart | Id for group of proximate breakends to the start breakend of break junction within an extending 5kb window localTopologyIdEnd | Id for group of proximate breakends to the end breakend of break junction within an extending 5kb window localTopologyStart | Local breakend toplogy type at site of start breakend.
-One of ('ISOLATED_BE','DSB','TI_ONLY','SIMPLE_DUP','FOLDBACK', 'FOLDBACK_DSB','SAME_ORIENT','COMPLEX_FOLDBACK','COMPLEX_LINE','COMPLEX_OTHER') localTopologyEnd | Local breakend toplogy type at stie of end breakend.
+replicationTimingEnd | End breakend of break junction is in a known fragile site (based on HeLa replication timing,  hg19 only) localTopologyIdStart | Id for group of proximate breakends to the start breakend of break junction within an extending 5kb window localTopologyIdEnd | Id for group of proximate breakends to the end breakend of break junction within an extending 5kb window localTopologyStart | Local breakend topology type at site of start breakend.
+One of ('ISOLATED_BE','DSB','TI_ONLY','SIMPLE_DUP','FOLDBACK', 'FOLDBACK_DSB','SAME_ORIENT','COMPLEX_FOLDBACK','COMPLEX_LINE','COMPLEX_OTHER') localTopologyEnd | Local breakend topology type at site of end breakend.
 One of ('ISOLATED_BE','DSB','TI_ONLY','SIMPLE_DUP','FOLDBACK', 'FOLDBACK_DSB','SAME_ORIENT','COMPLEX_FOLDBACK','COMPLEX_LINE','COMPLEX_OTHER') localTICountStart | Number of chained templated insertions in local topology group of start breakend localTICountEnd | Number of chained templated insertions in local topology group of end breakend